plopjs/plop/README.md

 # Plopfile API
 The plopfile api is the collection of methods that are exposed by the `plop` object.
 Most of the work is done by [`setGenerator`](#setgenerator) but this section documents the other methods that you may also find useful in your plopfile.

-## TypeScript Declarations
+## TypeScript Support

-`plop` bundles TypeScript declarations.
+`plop` bundles TypeScript declarations and supports `plopfile.ts` using `plop --init-ts`.
 Whether or not you write your plopfile in TypeScript, many editors will offer code assistance via these declarations.

 ```javascript
 // plopfile.ts